Ofir-Roz/Arachisya/README.md

 ### Enemy AI
 - Pathfinding: Enemies move toward the player character
 - Proximity detection: Enemies stop moving when close to avoid overlap
-- Damage dealing: Continuous damage when in contact with player
+- Damage dealing: Continuous damage when in contact with the player
 - Death animations and sound effects

 ### World Design
 - Large scrollable map with camera following the player
 - Collision detection with environmental objects
-- Boundary checking to keep player within playable area
+- Boundary checking to keep the player within the playable area
 - Scale-appropriate rendering for all game objects

 ## 🎵 Audio Design